We have received a GOLD award from Green Tourism – the largest and most established sustainable certification programme

 We’ve recently changed our waste management supplier to Gaskells Waste: www.grayswaste.com.
 They’re a local, independent and innovative waste management company.

 Energy consumption and management

-- We are currently putting a particular focus on reducing energy consumption and increasing the amount of energy we produce ourselves.
-To that end, we have applied to the Carbon Trust fund which is helping us with a new project that will bring Airsource energy to all cottages.
+We are currently putting a particular focus on reducing energy consumption and increasing the amount of energy we produce ourselves.
+To that end, we have just invested on a large project that is bringing Airsource Energy heating to all cottages.
 Four cottages are already complete, with the remaining two and our own to be installed end of January 2019.

 Hot water is primarily heated by solar power and ‘topped up’ by Airsource when the sun doesn’t shine (which believe it or not, happens for a few months up here on Anglesey).
 Additional energy is generated by a wind turbine and one extra set of solar panels.

 Our energy supplier is Good Energy

 Which means we use 100% renewable energy at Glan Morfa!